npm/rfcs/accepted/0000-npm-extension-manifest-repairs.md

 The implementation should build on the `packageExtensions` phase added to `npm/cli` and Arborist in https://github.com/npm/cli/pull/9496.
 The current implementation already has a phase that repairs manifest metadata before dependency and peer edges are created.
 The `transformManifest` extension point should operate in that same phase, before `packageExtensions` is applied.

-Some behavior in this RFC is intentionally new rather than inherited from `packageExtensions`. npm needs an identity-keyed effective-manifest cache for `transformManifest` output, a deeply isolated manifest copy for user JavaScript, a `npm ci` path that verifies extension state without executing the extension function, and source-aware config validation for `extension-file`.
+Some behavior in this RFC is intentionally new rather than inherited from `packageExtensions`. npm needs an identity-keyed effective-manifest cache for `transformManifest` output, a deeply isolated manifest copy for user JavaScript before any user code runs, support for Arborist paths that create `Link` nodes for local dependency sources, linked-install actual-tree handling that preserves extension-created edges and provenance, a `npm ci` path that verifies extension state without executing the extension function, and source-aware config validation for `extension-file`.

 ### Affected packages